 One of my main aims during the challenge was to find plastic free alternatives to everything we already ate and used around the home.
 I knew that if I started forcing other family members give up things they enjoyed I wouldn’t stand any chance of success or lasting change.
 So yoghurt was one of the things I had to figure out.

-The best bits about homemade yoghurt are that it is so easy, and it tastes so good!
+In the beginning, there was no yoghurt for sale in glass in my region, so I decided to make it myself.
+The good thing about homemade yoghurt is that it is so easy and tastes so good!
 Even I enjoy yoghurt now (my son still won’t let yoghurt near his lips to figure out if he likes it or not).
 I think it is because I get to use fresh, raw, full-cream milk.
-Other benefits are that I always have yoghurt on hand for recipes like muffins and smoothies, and I didn’t have to buy anything extra like a yoghurt maker or kitchen thermometers.
+I also really like that I didn’t have to buy anything extra like a yoghurt maker or kitchen thermometers.

 To learn how to make yoghurt I pulled my copy of The Real Food Companion by Matthew Evans off the shelf and read the Dairy chapter with interest.
 I also found a video of Matthew making yoghurt which uses a slightly different method to that in the book; finally I tweaked the process to suit myself.
 This is how I do it, you will need:

 - 1 litre full cream milk.
-If you are not able to collect your own milk in reusable containers, Miranda Dale Dairy is an East Gippsland brand of organic and unhomogenised milk that comes in glass bottles.
-You can buy it from some farmers markets in Gippsland and a few stores (it is hard to come by).
-If you had access to bulk milk powder you could experiment with this, but if plastic packaging is your only option, buy as large an amount as you can so that there is a less packaging to product ratio – make sure you don’t waste it.
+If you are not able to collect your own milk in reusable containers (I can collect straight from a dairy vat), you might be lucky enough to find milk in returnable glass bottles.
+Butterfly Factory is a Gippsland brand of unhomogenised milk that comes in glass bottles.
+If you had access to package free milk powder from a bulk store you could experiment with this, but if plastic packaging is your only option, buy as large an amount as you can so that there is a less packaging to product ratio – make sure you don’t waste the milk.

 Add one litre of full cream milk to a pan and heat until just before boiling.
 You are at this point when the milk starts to look frothy.